BlueJeansAndRain/NeedJS/README.md

     // Core module names mapped to their "real" require name or an
     // initializer function.
 Top-level and relative module paths will be
     // required relative to the root option.
+The resolver must define an
+    // addCore() method to handle this option.
     core: {
         "process": "./core/process.js",
         "path": function(module, needy, global)